easybuilders/easybuild-docs/docs/hooks.md

 ## Available hooks

-Currently (since EasyBuild v3.7.0), three types of hooks are supported:
+Currently (since EasyBuild v3.7.0), five types of hooks are supported:

 * `start_hook` and `end_hook`, which are triggered *once* before starting software installations, and *once* right after completing all installations, respectively